iapatnode/CoursePilot/README.md

 # Deployment

-You can access our deployment branch ar
+You can access our deployment branch at
 #### http://coursepilot.gcc.edu:3000/